 I know that many of you (like me) have a love/hate relationship with your family’s Elf on the Shelf.

-Sure the time and effort it takes to move the elf each night can be overwhelming, but the excitement and joy that it brings to our children is absolutely worth it.
+Sure the time and effort it takes to find a diffident hiding spot for the elf each night can be overwhelming, but the excitement and joy that it brings to our children is absolutely worth it.

 If you have followed me for long, you know that our elf does not make any messes and that drastically reduces the amount of stress involved, but I still feel like that little elf owes me!

 Last year, I decided that little guy needed to earn his keep in order to be invited to return back to our house next year by convincing my kids to declutter some of their toys before Christmas!